 So how do you balance taking a break with meeting the consistent demands of your customers?

-When mapping your outlines, try to keep your employees’ mental health in mind.
+For Managers: When mapping your outlines, try to keep your employees’ mental health in mind.
 For those in the creative industry, it is even more important to create a positive working environment to boost innovation.

 For example, Intel has adopted a thinking time strategy where each employee clears their schedules for 2 hours every Tuesday morning to just sit and come up with ideas.
 Other companies give a clarity break within the workday where employees walk around with nothing but a notepad, pen, and paper for 15-30 minutes (without phones).